 St. Augustine History Museum

-Learn about over 400 years of history in one quaint museum!
 The St. Augustine History Museum is a great place to go if you just want an overview of the city.
 It covers everything from the founding of St. Augustine to the relationship formed between the city and Henry Flagler.
 It’s the best introduction to the history of the Nation’s Oldest City!

 Mission of Nombre de Dios Museum

-Mission of Nombre de Dios is one of the best free museums in St. Augustine.
+The Mission of Nombre de Dios is one of the best free museums in St. Augustine.
 Its main attraction is the famous wooden cross that Pedro Menendez de Aviles kissed when he landed on the shores of St. Augustine in 1565.
 Today, you can see the cross as well as tour the museum, which opened on the 445th anniversary of the founding of the city.

 Said to be one of the most haunted attractions in town, the Old Jail in St. Augustine, also called the Old St. Johns County Jail or the Authentic Old Jail, is a must for any history buff.
-During your visit, you’ll be lead through the jail by guides dressed in period inmate clothing and heard stories of the people who once occupied the cells.
+During your visit, you’ll be led through the jail by guides dressed in period inmate clothing and heard stories of the people who once occupied the cells.

 Stay with Agustin Inn